The Inspiration Behind our How to Make A Baby Program

 Our third reason for creating this program is consumer demand.
 Women call our office regularly asking for a preconception visit.
 That visit was too short and did not include the other half of the conception team, her partner.
 We developed “How To Make a Baby” so that we have the time to provide clients and their partners all the information they need to enter a pregnancy in optimal condition.

 We are running a special for Valentine’s Day this year.
-How To Make A Baby is 2 group classes, a visit for the woman with our nurse-practitioner, Veronica (insurance will also be billed for this visit) and a visit for the couple with our Wellness Advisor, Sharon.
-The normal fee is $500 but for February, the fee will be $300.
+How To Make A Baby is 2 group classes, a visit for the woman with our nurse-practitioner, Veronica (insurance will also be billed for this visit) and a visit for the couple with our Wellness Advisor, Kathryn.
+The normal fee is $500 but for April, the fee will be $300.

 Sign up now and conceive in 2018 with confidence!